 If you want to eat the coconut meat when it soft and can be eaten with a spoon, you will hear some sounds of liquid when you shake the nut, but the sound will be muted since a layer of meat has developed.
 Also, tap on the exterior of the shell.
 If the nut sounds hollow, you have a mature fruit.

 So, back to harvesting your coconut.
 If the tree is tall, a pole pruner may be of assistance.
 If you aren’t scared of heights, a ladder is certainly a way to get to the coconuts.
 If the tree is small or has bent from the weight of the nuts, you may be able to reach them easily and clip them from the palm using sharp pruning shears.

-Lastly, although previously mentioned that all fallen coconuts are not ripe, they usually are.
+Lastly, although we previously mentioned that all fallen coconuts are not ripe, they usually are.
 This is how the palm reproduces, by dropping nuts that will eventually become new trees.
-Dropped nuts are certainly the easiest way to get a coconut but can also be hazardous; a tree that is dropping nuts could also drop one on you.
+Dropped nuts are certainly the easiest way to get a coconut, but can also be hazardous; a tree that is dropping nuts could also drop one on you.